pettermoe95/django-ext-auth/README.md

 EXT_AUTH_POST_LOGIN_REDIRECT_URI = '/home' # The url that the user will be sent back to after auth is finished EXT_AUTH_AAD_SCOPES = ["user.read"] # The scoped permissions you want your user to have.
 ```

+## Migration from v1 to v2
+The v1 used the userPrincipalName as username, but from version 2 it will be the oid claim in the id_token.
+The oid claim in the same across applications for the same tenant in Entra ID.
+It means it will be able to identify the user even
+if you log in to different applications.

+### Automatic migration
+The package automatically migrates old users to the new username setup.
+It will check if the user already exists with email as username, then update it to avoid duplicate users.
+This will not work for users from external tenants, so it should be handled manually.

+### Manual migration for external users
+To do a manual migration I suggest to to an update sql statement.
+Once the users have logged in using the new system, it should've created
+another user record in the database with the oid as username instead of userPrincipalName.
+The new user will have email set, so you could update the old user with the oid, then delete the new user account.